Capital Intensity Definition

 It gives the number of assets needed to produce every dollar in revenue.

-It is also used by analysts as a measure of how much capital, as opposed to labor, is required to make certain dollars in sales.
+It is also used by analysts as a measure of how much capital, as opposed to labor, is required to make specific dollars in sales.

 - If the capital intensity ratio is high, it might mean that the company has to spend more assets in producing revenue.
 If it is low, the business is utilizing the assets such that assets are generating high values.

-- On a similar note, this ratio can be high depending on the nature of the business and the industry it operates in.
+- On a similar note, this ratio can be high depending on the nature of the business and the industry it operates.